Donald exits, Mahan and Poulter advance

 “He was just playing extremely solid, didn’t give me really a look.
 I had a few opportunities on the greens, but for whatever reason I was just not making the putts today, and hence I‘m going home.”

-Making his first appearance in the elite World Golf Championships (WGC) event, Piercy will next meet 2001 champion Steve Stricker who edged past fellow American Nick Watney after 21 holes.
+Making his first appearance in the elite World Golf Championships (WGC) event, Piercy will next meet either Steve Stricker or Nick Watney.
+Stricker was 1up on fellow American Watney after 15 holes.

 “I played really solid today,” said double PGA Tour champion Piercy, whose 7&6 margin of victory has been eclipsed only five times at this event.